Chicago City Council delays vote on curfew proposal to stop teen takeovers

 What we know:

-The new measure from Ald.
-Brian Hopkins (2nd Ward) would let Chicago police issue a temporary "time and place" curfew in any public space, but only after giving at least a 12-hour notice.
+These latest changes came after Hopkins had already altered his proposal that would have let Chicago police issue a temporary "time and place" curfew in any public space, but only after giving at least a 12-hour notice.

-That’s a much larger notice window from the original version of Hopkins’ proposal, which would have allowed police to declare a curfew in as little as 30 minutes.
+That’s a much larger notice window than the original version of Hopkins’ proposal, which would have allowed police to declare a curfew in as little as 30 minutes.

 Hopkins pushed for such a proposal last year after a series of mass gatherings in and near the city’s central business district that at times turned violent.